Breastfeeding

 If you want to continue to breastfeed when you return to work, you must notify your employer (in writing) of your intention to breastfeed at work.
 You should confirm this at least 4 weeks before the date you plan to return to work from your maternity leave.
 Employers can require you to supply the child’s birth certificate (or some other document confirming the child’s date of birth).

-The Health Service Executive (HSE) website has information for anyone planning to breastfeed.
+The Health Service Executive (HSE) website has a wide range of information and resources for anyone planning to breastfeed.
 It has advice, tips and information for parents interested in breastfeeding and details of support groups throughout the country.